DoktorMike/DoktorMike.github.io/_posts/2018-01-10-Deep-learning-in-julia.md

 - A hidden layer of size 64
 - Another hidden layer of size 15
 - A final output layer which will be our prediction which will have way more parameters than needed to solve this, but we'll add all these parameters just for fun.
 We'll return to why this is a horrible idea later.
-Knowing the overall structure we can now define our new $\omega$.
+Knowing the overall structure we can now define our new $$\omega$$.
 When you read it please bear in mind that we use a [weights,bias,weights,bias] structure.

 ```julia
 ω = Any[0.1f0*randn(Float32,64,13), zeros(Float32,64,1),